crusher-dev/docsv2/docs/getting-started/what-is-crusher.md

 ---
-title: What is Crusher?
+title: What is crusher?
-sidebar_label: What is Crusher?
+sidebar_label: What is crusher?
 ---

 import Comparison from '@components/page/intro/Comparison';